lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 This chart directly proves that the AI boom is taking place in a significantly more stable market environment than the Dot-com bubble.
 While the Dot-com era was characterized by chaotic, erratic price swings that kept investors on edge, the AI era has maintained consistently lower volatility, resulting in a much smoother and steadier ride overall.

 ### Summary
--    The "Poster Child": AI's Flagship Soars Far Higher NVIDIA, the AI era's poster child, peaked at 14.5× its starting price — more than four times Cisco's 3.4× during the Dot-com boom.
+-    The "Poster Child": AI's Flagship Soars Far Higher NVIDIA, the AI era's poster child, peaked at 14.5× its starting price, more than four times Cisco's 3.4× during the Dot-com boom.
 The AI era's flagship stock has run far hotter than its historical counterpart.

 -    Extreme Speculation: Even Bigger This Time Speculative names posted the highest multipliers of any category.
 Palantir (PLTR) peaked at 32.4×, surpassing MicroStrategy's (MSTR) 20.7× from the Dot-com era.
 Today's investors are willing to pay even steeper premiums on hype-driven narratives.